The Webpage screen provides the following settings:

 $1 representing the contents of the first capture group, and so on.
 To delete the matched text, enter a blank template.

-These search patterns are applied before SiteSucker scans HTML files for URLs.
+The URL Extraction and Early Substitution search patterns are applied before SiteSucker scans HTML files for URLs.
+The Late Substitution search pattern is applied after HTML files are localized.
 Search patterns are applied in the order in which they appear in the list, and the order of search patterns can be rearranged by dragging them in the list when editing.
 The pattern syntax currently supported is that specified by ICU, which is described at Regular Expressions - ICU Documentation.

 As an example, in the image shown above, SiteSucker is instructed to do the following: